 - Applicants must be registered as a full time sophomore or junior in college or a university.
 The expectation is that they will be a rising junior or rising senior in the Summer of 2018 and not scheduled to graduate before December 2018.

 - Preference will be given to students that have demonstrated previous research experience in a laboratory setting.

 *If you do not meet the eligibility criteria, or your application is incomplete, it will not be reviewed*

-The CaRSIP application is now closed.
-CaRSIP will re-open and applications will be available December 17, 2017 for the 2018 cohort and can be accessed here.
+The CaRSIP application is now open for the 2018 cohort and can be accessed here.